xarray-contrib/xarray.dev/src/posts/dask-detrending/index.md

 summary: 'Recent dask improvements make GroupBy.map a lot better!'
 ---

-Running large-scale GroupBy-Map patterns with Xarray that are backed by Dask Arrays is an essential part of a lot of typical geospatial workloads.
+Running large-scale GroupBy-Map patterns with Xarray that are backed by [Dask arrays](https://docs.dask.org/en/stable/array.html?utm_source=xarray-blog) is an essential part of a lot of typical geospatial workloads.
 Detrending is a very common operation where this pattern is needed.